 Though we, of course, have some extra steps in the process in the form of different agreements and multiple checks, the process is roughly the same.
 And we are happy to share it with you.

 Hopefully this guide gave you some ideas how to qualify potential manufacturing sub-contractors.
 Finding good trustworthy partners may not be simple but it is essential to achieve good quality products.
 After all, you can make the greatest CAD models but if they are not executed as per instructions, it means little.
+Our survey brought out some of the main issues with manufacturers today and those are not always easy to avoid.

 If all this seems like too much work, you can always turn to Fractory for sheet metal fabrication.
 We have done the work for you to ensure quality manufacturing with short lead times.
-The platform gives instant quotes for CAD drawings and models, so the problem of waiting for days can be left in the past.
+The cloud manufacturing platform gives instant quotes for CAD drawings and models, so the problem of waiting for days can be left in the past.